jbarrow/allennlp_tutorial/tutorial/1_Building_a_Dataset_Reader.md

 The first step of any NLP project should be reading the data.
 Until you have (a) verified that the task is doable and (b) converted the data into a model-readable format, you cannot begin running experiments.
-Thus, whenever you sit down to work on a new NLP task,

 ## 1.1 Named-Entity Recognition